 FROM cookery lessons for mums in recovery, to developing understanding of disabilities '“ good causes across the area are benefiting from a Â£10,000 pot of cash.

 The Partnership Foundation’s community bursaries have been split between 20 projects which make a big difference to the lives of people across Portsmouth, Fareham, Gosport and Havant.

-In Portsmouth The Roberts Centre will use the money for learning play equipment.
+In Portsmouth The Roberts Centre will use the money to pay for learning play equipment.

 Carole Damper, from The Roberts Centre, said: ‘We are thrilled that the Partnership Foundation has granted us £500 to create learning through play boxes.

-The Partnership Foundation has been providing grants for almost 20 years with the aim of regenerating the fabric and spirit of the community.
+The Partnership Foundation has been providing grants to community groups for almost 20 years.

-‘The deadline for the next round of bursaries is at the end of February.’
+‘The deadline for the next round of funding will be at the end of February.’

 Mr Dennison added: ‘We hope to bring these groups together in future funding rounds to share their stories and good practice, and to celebrate their successes.’

 n The Movement Initiative in Milton, Portsmouth.
 The grant will pay for dance and sports leader accreditation for children and young people aged 13 to 25.

 n Keep Milton Green’s grant has paid for exhibition and marketing costs for a green art exhibition at Lakeside, North Harbour.